rgeissen/teradata-mcp-server/src/teradata_mcp_server/tools/chat/README.md

 **Error handling**

-- Shares the same mandatory config validation as `chat_cmplt_completeChat`.
+- Shares the same mandatory config validation as `chat_completeChat`.
 - On configuration errors, returns `status: "error"` and `error_type: "configuration_error"` and does not execute SQL.

 ---

 ## Prompts

-The `chat_cmplt` module also includes MCP prompts that orchestrate multi‑step workflows using these tools (for example, building an SQL query, running aggregated completion, and then synthesizing a final answer).
-These prompts are defined in the module’s YAML objects and are discovered by the MCP server at startup.
+The `chat` module also includes MCP prompts that orchestrate multi‑step workflows using these tools (for example, building an SQL query, running aggregated completion, and then synthesizing a final answer).
+These prompts are defined in the module's YAML objects and are discovered by the MCP server at startup.

 ---

 ## Configuration file

-Chat Completion tools read their configuration from: `text src/teradata_mcp_server/config/chat_cmplt_config.yml`
+Chat Completion tools read their configuration from: `text src/teradata_mcp_server/config/chat_config.yml`

 You must set at least: